insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/tuning.rst

   see
   :ref:`Session Callbacks for Setting Pooled Connection State <sessioncallback>`.

   Make use of efficient python-oracledb functions.
 For example, to insert multiple rows use :meth:`Cursor.executemany()` instead of :meth:`Cursor.execute()`.
+Alternatively use :meth:`Connection.direct_path_load()` for inserting very large datasets.
+Another example is to fetch data directly as :ref:`data frames
+  <dataframeformat>` instead of using the traditional query code path when
+  working with packages like Pandas and NumPy.

 * Tune your SQL statements.
 See the `SQL Tuning Guide
   <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=TGSQL>`__.

   Use :ref:`bind variables <bind>` to avoid statement reparsing.

-  Tune :attr:`Cursor.arraysize` and :attr:`Cursor.prefetchrows` for each query, see :ref:`Tuning Fetch Performance <tuningfetch>`.
+  Tune :attr:`Cursor.arraysize` and :attr:`Cursor.prefetchrows` for each SELECT query, see :ref:`Tuning Fetch Performance <tuningfetch>`.

   Do simple optimizations like :ref:`limiting the number of rows <rowlimit>` and avoiding selecting columns not used in the application.